Sun Awareness Week 2020: The Dangers Of Sun Exposure And How To Protect Yourself

 How to protect yourself from the sun

-A study from 2014 concluded that by 2020, it was estimated that skin cancer will cost the NHS £180 million.
-Sunburn can significantly increase your risk of skin cancer, so it is incredibly important you protect your skin.
+In 2014 a study concluded that by 2020 skin cancer would cost the NHS an estimation of £180 million.
+Sunburn is a form of sun damage, significantly increasing your risk of skin cancer, so it is incredibly important you protect your skin.
 The NHS recommends:

 - Using a sun cream with a sun protection factor (SPF) of at least 30